 Program base in the Westfjords

-The program is based in the fishing town of Ísafjörður where students stay with Icelandic families and study at the University Centre of the Westfjords.
-During the time in the Westfjords, students are surrounded by Iceland's famous steep fjords and glacial valleys.
-Side excursions during this period will likely include visiting a local dairy farm that utilizes its own micro-hydropower, the small town of Thingeyri where the annual Viking festival is held, and a retreat center located on a rare white sand beach in Önundarfjörður.
+The program is based in the fishing town of Ísafjörður where students will stay with Icelandic families and study at the University Centre of the Westfjords.
+During the time in the Westfjords, students will be immersed in hallmark steep fjords and glacial valleys.
+Side excursions during this period will include visiting a local dairy farm that utilizes its own micro-hydropower; the small town of Thingeyri where the annual Viking festival is held; and a retreat center located on a rare white sand beach in Önundarfjörður.

 Thematic seminar on renewable energy, technology, and resource economics

-Students gain comprehensive knowledge of alternative energy technologies; they then integrate that knowledge into systems analysis, addressing energy’s local, global, social, cultural, political, economic, and environmental impacts.
-Students are immersed in applied renewable energy technologies, visiting a wide variety of working examples and engaging in critical discussion with experts in the field.
+Students will gain comprehensive knowledge of alternative energy technologies; they will then integrate that knowledge into systems analysis, addressing energy’s local, global, social, cultural, political, economic, and environmental impacts.
+Students will experience applied renewable energy technologies, visiting a wide variety of working examples and engaging in critical discussion with experts in the field.